 As you can see it’s pretty easy for the calories to add up with just a few drinks.
-Not to mention the post drink debouchery that might happen when it comes to food choices 🙂 BUSTED!
+Not to mention the post-drink debauchery that might happen when it comes to food choices.

-When you drink alcohol a antidiuretic hormone is suppressed.
-This hormones helps to keep you from peeing out all of the water in your body.
-When you drink the levels of this hormone are decreased and thus, #1 is happening.
+When you drink alcohol an antidiuretic hormone is suppressed.
+These hormones help to keep you from peeing out all of the water in your body.
+When you drink the levels of this hormone are decreased and thus, number one is happening.
 This is also why sometimes after a night of boozing you’re a few pounds lighter or look a little bit leaner.

-Dehydration can leaned too mood swings, headaches, dry skin, dizziness, fatigue, and even more serious issues.
+Dehydration can lead to mood swings, headaches, dry skin, dizziness, fatigue, and even more serious issues.